Flutes

 425 – French Black Poplar, G4; $319

 This is a French Black Poplar flute with a fiddleback Imbuia mouthpiece.
-The block has a French Black Poplar bear (Teal dye accent; One Euro coin embedded vertically) mounted on Imbuia / Eastern Red Cedar.
+The block has a French Black Poplar bear figure (Teal dye accent; One Euro coin embedded vertically) mounted on Imbuia / Eastern Red Cedar.
 Tuned as an G4, this flute has a 7/8″ bore and is about 20 1/4″” long.
 Malachite inlay borders for two bands with wood burned accents and Teal dye.
 1″ band below finger holes, 1/4″ band above the nest area.

 Dry sound sample; Flute 425